-What on earth is candida?
+What exactly is candida?

 Its job is to aid with digestion and nutrient absorption but, when overproduced, candida breaks down the wall of the intestine and penetrates the bloodstream, releasing toxic byproducts into your body and causing leaky gut.

-How do you get candida overgrowth?
+How do we get candida overgrowth?